RISCVtestbed/riscvtestbed.github.io/index.md

 RISC-V based accelerators are now gaining traction in HPC, however access to RISC-V systems for development and testing is limited.
 As yet, there are few physical RISC-V boards available and the configuration of RISC-V softcores on FPGAs can be challenging.
-The RISC-V testbed profides a *tunrkey* environment for researchers to develop and test their HPC and data science codes.
+The RISC-V testbed profides a *turnkey* environment for researchers to develop and test their HPC and data science codes.